Rainer Woelki: Handling of sexual child abuse cases

 Woelki commissioned a second report, which was made public in March 2021.
-It did not find fault with Woelki, but led him to suspend some diocesan officials and prompted Stefan Hesse, Archbishop of Hamburg, to offer his resignation because of actions he took while a senior official in Cologne.
+The first one can only be looked into on demand and under conditions.
+Both reports did not find fault with Woelki, but led him to suspend some diocesan officials and prompted Stefan Hesse, Archbishop of Hamburg, to offer his resignation because of actions he took while a senior official in Cologne.

-On 23 March 2021, a week after the report's release, Woelki refused to resign, saying "Such a resignation would only be a short-lived symbol."
+On 23 March 2021, a week after the report's release, Woelki refused to resign, saying "Such a resignation would only be a short-lived symbol." and because the report didn't document any mistakes on his side.
 When Cardinal Reinhard Marx offered his resignation in June 2021, citing the sex abuse scandals, his action was seen as a criticism of Woelki's refusal to resign.
-After a review of the situation surrounding the reports, the Vatican concluded in June 2021 that Woelki had made "grave errors" but said no evidence had been found that his actions were criminal under secular law.
+After a review of the situation surrounding the reports, the Vatican concluded in June 2021 that Woelki had made "grave errors" regarding communication but said no evidence had been found that his actions were criminal under secular law.
 In September Woelki met with Pope Francis and offered his resignation, which the pope declined to accept, instead granting his request for a six-month leave for spiritual reflection.

-Woelki dismissed the legal counsel of his Roman Catholic Archdiocese of Cologne because she took her office chair home at the beginning of the corona pandemic.
+In June 2021, the archdiocese under Woelki dismissed its legal counsel for taking her office chair home at the start of the COVID-19 pandemic.
 The counsel had to work through the files on the cases of sexual child abuse by priests of the archdiocese for years.
 The lawyer filed a lawsuit against the archdiocese and the Cologne Labor Court (Arbeitsgericht Köln) agreed with her; the termination is ineffective.

-On 2 March 2022, Woelki again offered his resignation to the pope.
+On 2 March 2022, Woelki again offered his resignation to the Pope.